Skip to content

 Parameter Required Description

---push No Push team repo to GitHub before syncing
+--repos No Push team repo to GitHub before syncing; also creates workspace repos on GitHub for new members

 -t <team> No Team to operate on